runtimeverification/plutus-core-semantics/README.md

 This will build kplc with optimizations but debug info left in so perf can collect more meaningful data.

+You can install perf on ubuntu by installing the `linux-tools-common` package.
+Information about perf and how to use it can be found on the [perf wiki](https://perf.wiki.kernel.org/index.php/Main_Page).

 Here's an example of steps you can follow to generate and view a report:
 ```
 perf record -g -- kplc run tests/textual/nofib-exe-examples/lastpiece.uplc